jinevang/BudgetApp/README.md

 # BudgetApp

-Lightweight budgeting app built using Python
-Stores all data locally
+Lightweight budgeting app built using Python that you can use in the command line Stores all data locally